EtienneCClarke/EndUI/README.md

 # EndUI

-EndUI is a personal UI library project heavily inspired by ShadCN.
+EndUI is a personal UI library project inspired by ShadCN.